ABergman7/ABergman7.github.io/HW3/Index.md

 Not too much of a difference here, and as a person coming from a Java background it was bit relieving.
 What is nice to note here is the XML is incredibly handy and easy to use for documentaiton all it takes to generate is the typing /// for a short cut!

 Well enough of the similarities lets look at the differences!
-I specific class that I want to talk about is the LinkedQueue class, and to save space lets look at the push() method.
+1 specific class that I want to talk about is the LinkedQueue class, and to save space lets look at the push() method.

 ### Java